About MindBodyConnection.org

 Instead, your body is constantly running on overdrive, fueled by adrenaline and cortisol.

-This is survival mode, and the body thinks it's in constant danger.
+This is survival mode, and the body acts as if it's in constant danger.

 In survival mode, the body doesn’t dare to prioritize long-term health, because it tries to survive right now.